MPerm/MPermission/README.md

 To determine what permisisons are used in the source the tool will search for commonly used functions to acquire permissions.
 Some of these include
 * `requestPermissions()` - requests permissions to be used
 * `checkSelfPermission()` - determines whether the user has been granted this permission
+* `<uses-permission>` is when the application is seeking the user's permission to use some feature
+* `<permission>` is when the application is requiring other apps to seek the user's permission to use a custom feature of the app These are the developer's own permissions.

 ### Setup
 MPermission requires Python 3.0 - 3.4.